Non-stationary Spatio-Temporal Modeling Using the Stochastic Advection-Diffusion Equation: Emulating a numerical ocean model

-where $\vmu = (\vmu_\rS, \ldots, \vmu_\rS)^\rT$ stacked $T$ times with $\vmu_\rS$ which is the spatially varying empirical mean of the training data across all time segments.
-In real-world applications, it might not be feasible to develop surrogate models that are specifically tailored for the exact dates and durations of upcoming missions.
-Therefore, testing the models with SINMOD data from different days in this simulated environment serves as an effective way to assess the models' adaptability and predictive accuracy.
+where $\vu$ has the covariance matrix $\matr{Q}^{-1}(\hat{\vtheta})$ estimated in Section \ref{subsec:app_estimation}, $\vepsilon\sim\mathcal{N}(\boldsymbol{0}, \hat{\sigma_\mathrm{N}^2}\matr{I})$ has the estimated variance $\hat{\sigma_\mathrm{N}^2}$ from Section \ref{subsec:app_estimation}, and $\hat{\vmu} = (\hat{\vmu}_\rS^\rT, \ldots, \hat{\vmu}_\rS^\rT)^\rT$ is a known temporally constant mean with a spatially varying $\hat{\vmu}_\rS$ that is repeated $9$ times.
+The spatially varying mean $\hat{\vmu}_\rS$ represents the expected spatial pattern, and is needed because the surrogate models in Section \ref{subsec:app_estimation} are estimated based on residuals from a spatially varying mean.
+We compute $\hat{\vmu}_\rS$ as the temporal average, across the 144 time steps in the training data in Section \ref{subsec:app_estimation}, for each spatial location.
+In real-world applications, it is hard to develop surrogate models that are specifically tailored for the exact dates and duration of upcoming missions.
+Therefore, we use this setup which evaluates applying the surrogate model to different days than used to estimate the surrogate model.
+This serves as an effective way to assess the surrogate models' adaptability and predictive accuracy.

-We assume that the AUV moves at a constant speed of $0.5\, \mathrm{m/s}$, with each mission lasting 90 minutes, matching the time segments of the model.
-The AUV's trajectories are designed as random walks that minimize path intersections, favor straight-line movement, and remain within the designated area of interest.
-An example of such a path is depicted in Figure~\ref{fig:auv_paths:one}.
+We consider an AUV that moves at a constant speed of $0.5\, \mathrm{m/s}$, and we create preplanned paths for the AUV by simulating random walks that minimize path intersections, favor straight-line movement, and remain within the designated area of interest.
+An example of such a generated path is depicted in Figure~\ref{fig:auv_paths:one}.
 In practical scenarios, AUVs would collect data at specific intervals; however, for this simulation, we assume data collection occurs whenever the AUV enters a new grid cell or a new time step begins.
-This data collection procedure is very similar to the result of data assimilation done with finite volume solution of the SPDE model \citep{berild_efficient_2024}.
-For this study, we generated 200 such random paths, and the specific paths employed are illustrated in Figure~\ref{fig:auv_paths:all}.
+This data collection procedure is similar to the result of data assimilation done with FVM approach for the spatial SPDE model in \citet{berild_efficient_2024}.
+We generate 200 such paths, and use the same paths for each time segment.
+The paths are illustrated in Figure~\ref{fig:auv_paths:all}.
+This gives $72\cdot 200 = 14400$ combinations of time segments and paths.
+To simplify the description that follows, we term each such combination as a \emph{mission}.